cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 that is the verifier's input to the OPRF protocol (this can be of arbitrary length).
 We provide an overview of the protocol below as an introduction to the general flow.
-We will describe the functionality using API function calls in {{api}}.
+We will describe the functionality using interface function calls in {{api}}.

 The OPRF protocol begins with V blinding its input for the OPRF evaluator such that it appears uniformly distributed from GG.
-The verifier then multiplies the blinded value by its secret key and returns the resulting element.
+The verifier then multiplies the blinded value by its secret key and outputs the resulting element.
 To finish the protocol, V then removes its blind and uses H_2 to hash the result (along with a domain separating label DST) yielding an output.
 This flow is illustrated below.